A Game of Thrones-Chapter 33

 |Chapter chronology (All)|

-Ned and King Robert argue over a plot to kill Daenerys Targaryen and Ned resigns.
-When he returns to the Tower of the Hand, Ned tells Vayon Poole to prepare to return to Winterfell.
-Littlefinger arrives with news that he has identified the brothel that Jon Arryn and Stannis Baratheon visited.
+Ned and King Robert argue over a plot to kill Daenerys Targaryen.
+When the small council also sides against him, Ned resigns in protest.
+As Ned prepares to return to Winterfell, Littlefinger arrives with news that he has identified the brothel that Jon Arryn and Stannis Baratheon visited.